Chidiebere-Aginam/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that computes the absolute value of an integer.
+Write a function that prints the last digit of a number.